 skip to content

 Of the prehistoric creatures that once roamed the land now defined as Texas, one that might seem suited for modern times is the bear dog.
-These ancient mammals, ancestral to both bears and dogs, colonized Texas during the Eocene Epoch, 56 million–33.9 million years ago.
+These ancient mammals, closely related to the common ancestor of bears and dogs, colonized Texas during the Eocene Epoch, 56 million–33.9 million years ago.

 Although Tomiya came across an odd fossil in a dusty drawer in Chicago’s Field Museum, the Chihuahua-sized jaw had been unearthed near El Paso in 1966.
 Nobody was sure what it was, so Tomiya and Tseng decided to take a closer look.